jigpu/linuxwacom-wiki-archive/wiki/Area_mapping.md

  - HOWTO
 ---

-The GTK+ toolkit is known to have have a problem working with tablets in a multi-head Xinerama setup.
-If the tablet is mapped to less than the full desktop, an offset can appear between the position of the pointer (as drawn by the X server) and the position of the brush (as interpreted by e.g. GIMP).
-Several bugs related to this behavior exist in the GNOME bugzilla (see [Bug 68813](https://bugzilla.gnome.org/show_bug.cgi?id=66813), [Bug 634977](https://bugzilla.gnome.org/show_bug.cgi?id=634977), and [Bug 602733](https://bugzilla.gnome.org/show_bug.cgi?id=602733)) but no solution has yet been accepted upstream.
+The GTK+ toolkit is known to have have problems working with tablets in a multi-head Xinerama setup.
+These bugs manifest themselves as an offset between the position of the pointer (as drawn by the X server) and the position of the brush (as interpreted by e.g. GIMP).
+Several bugs exist in the GNOME bugzilla (see [Bug 68813](https://bugzilla.gnome.org/show_bug.cgi?id=66813), [Bug 634977](https://bugzilla.gnome.org/show_bug.cgi?id=634977), and [Bug 602733](https://bugzilla.gnome.org/show_bug.cgi?id=602733)) but no solution has yet been accepted upstream.

-In some cases, it is possible to work around this issue by modifying the 'Area' property of the stylus/eraser instead of using 'MapToOutput'.
-This page describes the process in detail.
+In some cases, it is possible to work around offset issues triggered by using 'MapToOutput'.
+This page describes the process of using the 'Area' property to achieve the same effect.

 Walkthrough
 -----------